 A set of 3 ethics and 12 principles guides the design of permaculture systems.

-Veganism seeks to avoid all forms of animal cruelty and exploitation.
+Veganism seeks to avoid animal cruelty and exploitation.

 A common definition of sustainability is “meeting the needs of the present without compromising the ability of future generations to meet their own needs”.